danvuk567/Linux-Command-Data-Analytics/Linux-Data-Cleaning-and-Analysis/readme.md

 Let's do some data cleaning and exploration using Linux bash commands on the data source text file in the steps outlined below.
 I used an Oracle cloud virtual terminal running a Linux Shell for this excercise.

-1. Let’s use the sed command to remove the carriage returns from the file and output to a new file that we can modify.
+1. Let’s use the **sed** command to remove the carriage returns from the file and output to a new file that we can modify.

         input_file="Loan_prediction_mini_dataset.csv"
         output_file= “Loan_prediction_mini_dataset_cleaned.csv”

         sed 's/\r//' $input_file > $output_file

-Let’s use the sed command and remove any leading or trailing whitespace from each line in the file.
+Let’s also use the sed command and remove any leading or trailing whitespace from each line in the file.

         sed -i 's/^[ \t]*//;s/[ \t]*$//g' $output_file

-Let’s use the sed command and remove the quotes around each field in the file.
+Let’s use the sed command again and remove the quotes around each field in the file.

         sed -i 's/"//g' $output_file

 ![clean_file.jpg](https://github.com/danvuk567/Linux-Command-Data-Analytics/blob/main/images/clean_file.jpg?raw=true)

-2. Let’s explore what the 1st 10 rows of data looks like using the cat and head commands on the file.
+2. Let’s explore what the 1st 10 rows of data looks like using the **cat** and **head** commands on the file.

         cat $output_file | head

-   To find the number of columns in the file, we can use head -n 1 to get the 1st row, use the tr command to replace commas by newline characters so that columns go to new lines and then use the wc -l command to count the number of lines for those columns.
-There are 11 columns.
+   To find the number of columns in the file, we can use head -n 1 to get the 1st row, use the tr command to replace commas by newline characters so that columns go to new lines and then use the **wc -l** command to count the number of lines for those columns.
+There are **11 columns**.

         head -n 1 $output_file | tr ',' '\n' | wc -l

 And we’ll use the wc -l command to count the number of lines to give us how many rows we have in the file.
-There are **8146** lines in the file.
+There are **8146 rows** in the file.

         wc -l $output_file | head

 ![data_exploration_cleaning1.jpg](https://github.com/danvuk567/Linux-Command-Data-Analytics/blob/main/images/data_exploration_cleaning1.jpg?raw=true)

-3. Check for weird characters using grep -P with regular expression that matches any character not in the printable ASCII range including tab, carriage return, and newline.
+3. Check for weird characters using **grep -P** with regular expression that matches any character not in the printable ASCII range including tab, carriage return, and newline.
 There are no characters that are not ASCII.

         grep -P '[^\x20-\x7E\t\r\n]' $output_file

  ![data_exploration_cleaning2.jpg](https://github.com/danvuk567/Linux-Command-Data-Analytics/blob/main/images/data_exploration_cleaning2.jpg?raw=true)

-4. Let’s run an awk command on each column index using the comma delimiter and check if there are empty or ‘NULL’ or ‘#N/A’ values.
+4. Let’s run an **awk** command on each column index using the comma delimiter and check if there are empty or ‘NULL’ or ‘#N/A’ values.
 We see that column 7 which represents “Rate” has missing or invalid values.

         awk -F ',' '$1 == "NULL" || $1 == "#N/A" || $1 == ""' $output_file